device42/device42-docs/docs/apps/business-services/building-business-services-in-device42.md

 />

 :::tip
-When viewing a service in the device Topology view, you can **hover** over a Service to **Star** or **Hide** this individual service instance.
+When viewing a service in the device Topology view, you can **hover** over a Service to **Star** or **Hide** an individual service instance.
 :::

     ![](/assets/images/Web_732_16.png)

 ## Undiscovered Listening Services

-In the Local view of the Topology, you may notice Undiscovered Listening Services appearing in the communication.
+In the Local view of the Topology, you may notice Undiscovered Listening Services appear in the communication.

 ![](/assets/images/Web_732_4.png)

 These services typically arise due to one of the following conditions:

-1. Device42 is discovering the services/service connections on the client device but is not actively discovering services/service connections on the listening device.
+1. Device42 is discovering the services and service connections on the client device but is not actively discovering services and service connections on the listening device.
-2. Device42 is discovering the services on the listener side, but we lack adequate permissions to match the PID to a service name.
+2. Device42 is discovering the services on the listener side but lacks adequate permissions to match the PID to a service name.
-3. It is such a short-lived connection that we may see the client connecting to that port, but we cannot match the listening service to a PID/service name on the listener side while the connection is alive (typical of services listening on ephemeral ports).
+3. The Undiscovered Listening Service represents such a short-lived connection that Device42 can see the client connecting to that port but cannot match the listening service to a PID or service name on the listener side while the connection is alive (this is typical of services listening on ephemeral ports).

-For highly active servers and environments, these visuals can be quite noisy making it a challenge to identify the key relationships.
+For highly active servers and environments, these visuals can be quite noisy, making it a challenge to identify the key relationships.
 To solve this, Device42 offers a feature known as Application Groups.

 ## Application Groups

-Application Groups are a result of a process that evaluates all the connections for a given device and constructs a more consumable view of its inter-dependencies.
-Through a process of configuring Starting Points, End Points, using [Calculation Rules](/apps/application-groups/calculation-rules), the noise is limited to just meaningful connections to better understand the impact or dependency of a particular device.
+Application Groups are used to construct more consumable views of device interdependencies after the evaluation of all of a device's connections.
+By configuring Starting Points and End Points using [Calculation Rules](/apps/application-groups/calculation-rules), you can limit device communication noise to just meaningful connections and better understand the impact or dependency of a particular device.

 :::note
-Please see [Application Groups](/apps/application-groups/) to further understand generating Application Groups.
+View the [Application Groups](/apps/application-groups/) documentation to learn more about generating Application Groups.
 :::

 ### Enabling Application Groups

 Applications Groups are enabled by default in Device42, but you can disable the feature at any time.

-- Select **Applications > Application Groups**, and then select **Settings** at the right of the page.
+- Select **Applications > Application Groups**, and then select **Settings** in the top-right corner of the page.

     <ThemedImage
     alt="Application Groups Settings"